-Here, we discuss the extended modalities perceivable via our proposed architecture in Fig. \ref{fig:Intro_PaperOverview}, providing an intuitive understanding of the three research problems illustrated in Fig. \ref{fig:Method_ThreeRQs} that aim to achieve multi-modal perception with a soft touch.
+Here, we discuss the extended modalities perceivable via our proposed architecture in Fig. \ref{fig:Intro_PaperOverview}, providing an intuitive understanding of the three research problems illustrated in Fig. \ref{fig:Method_ThreeRQs} that aim to achieve multimodal perception with a soft touch.
 Please refer to the following sections and Supplementary Video S4 for further details.

-Using a single sensory input from the in-finger vision featuring See-Thru-Networks, we present a multi-modal approach towards robotic perceptual embodiment via VBSeeThruP with a soft touch, as shown in Fig. \ref{fig:Discuss_MultiModal}.
+Using a single sensory input from the in-finger vision, featuring See-Thru-Networks, we present a multimodal approach to robotic perceptual embodiment via VBSeeThruP with soft touch, as shown in Fig. \ref{fig:Discuss_MultiModal}.
 Our proposed architecture can be generalized to further generate various outputs for extrinsic perception, including inpainted scenes, object detection, depth sensing, and scene segmentation.
-For intrinsic perceptions, we demonstrate the implementation of our architecture, which generates outputs including masked deformation tracking, 6D FT sensing in real-time with high accuracy, and contact event detection.
+For intrinsic perceptions, we demonstrate the implementation of our architecture, which generates outputs including masked deformation tracking, real-time, high-accuracy 6D FT sensing, and contact event detection.
 Further expansion to other intrinsic or extrinsic modalities can also be implemented.